raspberrypilearning/interactive-animation/en/step_5.md

   <iframe allowtransparency="true" width="485" height="402" src="https://scratch.mit.edu/projects/embed/435730522/?autostart=false" frameborder="0"></iframe>
 </div>

-Place a `set graphic effects`{:class="block3looks"} block under a `when green flag clicked`{:class="block3control"} block, to set the size of a sprite when the project is started:
+Place a `set graphic effects`{:class="block3looks"} block under a `when green flag clicked`{:class="block3control"} block to set the size of a sprite when the project is started:

 ```blocks3
 when green flag clicked